Mercer Advisors Logo

 Summary

-When the U.S. Supreme Court made same-sex marriage legal across the country in 2015, it not only marked a historical moment, it also helped to turn an important financial corner for same-sex unions.
-This law ensured the federal government would now recognize these unions for tax and estate planning purposes, just as heterosexual couples had always enjoyed.
-As a same-sex couple, married or not, putting an estate plan in place to protect your financial assets and your family is imperative to ensure your loved ones receive your wealth and your children are protected when the time comes, especially when the unexpected happens.
+As a same-sex couple, married or not, putting an estate plan in place to protect your financial assets and your family is imperative to ensure your loved ones receive your wealth and your children are protected, especially when the unexpected happens.

 Whether you’re a same-sex couple or a straight couple, if you have financial assets, real estate, or have family members who depend on you, you need an estate plan.
-Think of an estate plan as your instructions on how you want your affairs to be handled when you pass away—everything from your wealth to your loved ones.
+Think of an estate plan as your instructions on how you want your affairs to be handled when you pass away.
+A sound estate plan considers everything – your wealth, your loved ones, disability or incapacity planning, and end-of-life planning.

-• Financial Power of Attorney (POA): This document appoints a trusted person or persons to make financial decisions for you in case of incapacity or death.
+• Financial Power of Attorney (POA): This document appoints a trusted person or persons to make financial decisions for you in case of incapacity.
 You can grant that person broad or limited powers, depending on what your needs are; for example, you may want this person to be able to pay bills but not sell property.
-A durable financial POA, for example, would allow the appointed person to make decisions on your behalf if you become mentally incapacitated.
+A durable financial POA, for example, would allow the appointed person to make decisions on your behalf if you become incapacitated.

 • Healthcare POA: Like a financial POA, a healthcare POA allows someone you appoint to make medical decisions for you in case of your incapacity.
 Again, depending on your wishes, you can grant the person wide powers or limit them to certain decisions (for example, whether and when you should be resuscitated).